Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 Although the entity is said to roam freely throughout the catacombs, it is most often spotted near an empty crypt that was meant to house the remains of the nation's first president.

 According to lore, a guard who faced off with the menacing feline in the late 1800s suffered a heart attack and died on the spot.
-That unfortunate event led some to conclude that perhaps the cat made itself scarce not for its own protection, but for that of whomever may cross its path.
+That unfortunate event led some to conclude that perhaps the cat made itself scarce not for its own protection but for that of whoever may cross its path.